 Securely transferring data and files at maximum speed calls for an end-to-end approach.
 IBM Aspera offers a complete portfolio of software products and technologies that provide any organization with the highest level of performance.
 With Aspera, you can collaborate, distribute, automate, share, synchronize, stream, and migrate your data files without the need for additional security enhancements or extensions.

 Ask PacGenesis Your Aspera Questions

-PacGenesis is a Premier Aspera partner.
+PacGenesis is an IBM Gold Business Partner.
 We help businesses focus on scalable data transfer and workflow solutions that fit their needs.
 For a deeper look at Aspera and how this solution can be used at your company, contact us today for a consultation.